 The Kantishna Roadhouse lies deep in the heart of Alaska’s pristine wilderness of Denali National Park and dates back to the early 1900s.
 Steeped in history and local flair, guests can still see the old log structure and other remnants of the past throughout the property.
 Many nights were spent spinning tales of the trail over a hot cup of coffee and a hearty meal.
 Today, guests still can enjoy sharing tales of Alaskan adventure over coffee and hearty meals.

-Kantishna Roadhouse Cabins
+Common Areas at Kantishna Roadhouse

 Due to the remote location, there is no radio, television, cell phone service or internet access at the Roadhouse.
 A satellite pay-phone is available on the property for outgoing calls.
 Electricity is produced on-site by a 100kw diesel generator, making electricity a precious commodity that must be carefully conserved.
-As such, electrical appliances such as hair dryers, coffee pots, irons, and electric alarm clocks are not provided in the rooms.
+As such, electrical appliances such as hair dryers, coffee pots, irons and electric alarm clocks are not provided in the rooms.
 Battery operated alarm clocks are available at the front desk.

-Meals at the Kantishna Roadhouse
+Dining at Kantishna Roadhouse

 The main Roadhouse contains two dining rooms with fireplaces in each.
 The smaller dining area is used for breakfast and lunch and the larger, more formal dining room, for dinner.
-Large windows provide lovely views of Moose Creek and occasionally, wildlife will wander by—causing quite a stir in the dining room!
+Large windows provide lovely views of Moose Creek and occasionally, wildlife will wander by—causing quite a stir in the dining room.
 Meals are a great part of the experience.
 After a long day of hiking, biking, fishing and fun in Denali National Park, there is nothing better than a fine family-style dinner to bring people closer together.

 Activities at the Kantishna Roadhouse